 While Wonderful Machine took the lead on managing the production, John weighed in hiring talent and scouting the location.
 In addition to Wonderful Machine’s coordination of the project, John also collaborated locally with Daniel Pederson of Dopp Kit Media to help bring the project to life.

 “Daniel Pederson was my onsite producer and has been a linchpin for me on all the Delta projects and was so again on this one.
 Daniel comes from a motion background where “fixing it in post” is a lot more expensive than in stills, so he’s very thorough and he brings diverse knowledge and skills to the production.”

 A unique factor in working with Delta is their full-scale fuselage — a mockup of the aircraft with removable walls.
 This model is explicitly used for photo and video shoots because it allows room for lighting — making it easier to capture interior images.
-Although the fuselage is more accessible to shoot than an actual plane, lighting any long, narrow space in a beautiful, realistic way is a skill that John has developed over the years photographing for Delta.
+Although the fuselage is more accessible to shoot than an actual plane, lighting any long, narrow space in a beautiful, realistic way is a skill that John has developed over the years of photographing for Delta.